How An Applicant Tracking System Works?

 NYC Local Law 144

 Employers using automated employment decision tools for NYC roles must conduct an annual independent bias audit and publish results publicly before using the tool.
 Violations: $375–$1,500 per day per violation.
-Audit must be performed by an independent auditor - vendors cannot audit their own tools.
+An audit must be performed by an independent auditor; vendors cannot audit their own tools.

 California ADS - Effective October 2025